murilloo/devops-ansible-centos8-pipeline/README.md

 - Python version = 3.7.5
 - Ansible = 2.9.2

+## Known Issues
+- Ansible module *nmcli* has [this issue](https://github.com/ansible/ansible/pull/62609) open.
+Please fix it first before using it.

 ## Tasks
 - To configure an additional IPv4 address to the current eth0 interface<br>
-    __Please check [this issue](https://github.com/ansible/ansible/pull/62609) from Ansible nmcli module__

 - To create a partition, assign it to physical volume, then create LVM with a standard partition XFS mounted on */nginx*
 - To configure Nginx as web server in the secondary interface with Document root */nginx*
 - To activate SELinux and ensure Nginx listen sockets have proper security contexts enabled